 John Wetton, lead singer of the rock group Asia, sang "Winner Takes It All" for the movie, but after performing the song, it was felt that his voice wasn't "mean" enough, so the song was offered to Sammy Hagar, whose version ended up being the one on the soundtrack.

-In one of the final matches Stallone goes up against Mad Dog Maddison, played by Randy Rainey.
-Interestingly, the next year in 1988 they would come up against each other again in Rambo III.
+In one of the final matches Sylvester Stallone goes up against Mad Dog Maddison, played by Randy Raney.
+Interestingly, they would come up against each other again in Rambo III (1988).
 Rainey played the Russian Special Forces soldier who perished in the final scenes with a snapped neck and then blown to bits.